flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     ==}

-Our SID chart mentions that the TRANS ALT for this departure is 5000ft.
+Our SID chart mentions that the TRANS ALT for this departure is 5000 ft.

 * Using the keypad, type in `5000` and press LSK4L